 One of the Chinese suppliers has also already been announced.
 According to Chinese news portal Caixin, the battery manufacturer Contemporary Amperex Technology (CATL) is to supply the necessary power in the Chinese manufacturing locations.

 “We have pulled out all the stops over the past months to implement the Roadmap E swiftly and resolutely,” said CEO Müller in Berlin.
 Volkswagen announced its Roadmap E last autumn.
-It entails plans to build up to three million electric vehicles annually by 2025 and market 80 new electric Group models.
-To be exact, the corporate family will release 50 new purely electric vehicles, as well as 30 PHEV models, which include vehicles from the I.D. family.
+It entails plans to build up to three million electric vehicles annually by 2025 and market 80 new electric models.
+To be exact, the corporate group will release 50 new purely electric vehicles, as well as 30 PHEV models.
 At Volkswagen, the current electrified lineup of 8 EVs and PHEVs will be extended by another 9 vehicles by end of this year, 3 of which will be purely electric.

-VW introduced a few new concepts from their family at the Geneva Motor Show last week, including the Audi e-tron, the Porsche Mission E Cross Turismo and the I.D.Vizzion, the newest member of the I.D. brand.
+VW introduced a few new concepts from their family at the Geneva Motor Show last week, including the Audi e-tron, the Porsche Mission E Cross Turismo and the ID.Vizzion, the newest member of the ID. family.
 The major offensive will start in 2019 when the company plans to roll out new cars at an “almost monthly” rate.

-The chairman also noted that this did not mean a departure from conventional motors though.
-Müller said they were investing into future mobility concepts, however without abandoning current technologies and vehicles, which will play an important role for decades to come, in Volkswagen’s world.
+The chairman also noted that this did not mean a departure from conventional motors.
+Müller said they were investing into future mobility concepts, without abandoning current technologies and vehicles though, which will play an important role for decades to come, in Volkswagen’s world.
 In 2018 alone, about 20 billion euros will be invested in the conventional vehicle and motor portfolio, and will total more than 90 billion over the next 5 years.